divyagovindaiah/devops_training/README.md

 - *finally git push*
 - *and git add.*

-##  to rename existing file using  terminal  and learn about ifconfig  and  sudo
+##  Rename existing file using  terminal  and learn about ifconfig  and  sudo
--  *using command like  mv sourcefile destination file*
+-  *Using command like  mv sourcefile destination file*
 -  *ifconfig.a :  This option is used to display all the interfaces available.*
 -  *ifconfig -s: This option is used to display the short list instead of details*
 -  *ifconfig -v: Run the command in verbose mode – log more details about execution.